ashkan-ahmadi/bootstrap-cookie-consent-manager/README.md

 - Easy to integrate with any website using Bootstrap
 - Fully responsive and mobile-friendly
 - Customizable design and text to match your brand
+- Fully whitelabel (no logo or credit anywhere)
+- Open source.
+Clone, fork, modify as you please
 - Zero dependency usable with vanilla JS, React, or any other framework
 - Enables user consent management for essential, analytics, and marketing cookies
 - Saves preferences in localStorage (no server needed)